SharonCamacho/bootcamp-perficient/README.md

 # bootcamp-perficient
-DevOps bootcamp by women who code and perficient
+DevOps bootcamp by Women Who Code and Perficient